HM Prison Lancaster Farms: History

 Lancaster Farms Prison opened in March 1993 as a Young Offenders Institution and remand centre.
 Two new units were opened at the site in June 1996, doubling the prison's capacity.
 In May 2001 two of the prison's units were re-roled to hold juvenile prisoners.

 In August 2001 The Howard League for Penal Reform claimed that conditions at Lancaster Farms Prison failed to meet standards laid out in the United Nations Convention on the Rights of the Child.
 Research found evidence of bullying, limited access to daylight or open air, lack of specialist training for staff and lack of individual care for inmates at the prison.

 In July 2003 Lancaster Farms was found to be one of the five highest performing prisons in England and Wales.
 The league table was compiled by HM Prison Service.

 In April 2007 a report from Her Majesty's Chief Inspector of Prisons stated that conditions were improving at Lancaster Farms, and that the prison maintained a reasonably safe and respectful environment.
 However the report criticised the amount of time inmates spent in their cells, and urged improvement in the prison's anti-bullying procedures and education opportunities.

 Over the course of 2008 and 2009, all remaining juvenile inmates were transferred from Lancaster Farms to other prisons and the establishment was dedicated to holding young offenders aged 18 to 21.

+Lee Davies, corrections officer who worked at Lancaster Farms, smuggled mobile phones and drugs into that prison before being caught while on duty.
+He served a few months in prison in 2012.

 In September 2014, the prison was once again re-roled to hold category C adult male prisoners from the NW region.